Aaron Smith (rugby league, born 1982)

+Playing career

+Smith debuted for Bradford Bulls in May 2003.

 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Smith played at in the Bulls' 22–4 victory.
 That year he also captained the Bradford Bulls Academy to victory against the Leeds Rhinos Academy in the Grand final, winning the man of the match and lifting the trophy.

+In October 2004, Smith signed a two-year contract with Castleford Tigers.